 profile.gsh contains system wide definitions

-This script is checked at each startiup and if it has changed then it is executed upon startup and may be edited.
+This script is checked at each startup and if it has changed then it is executed upon startup and may be edited.
 This file is the system wide default profile.
 A copy is made in ~/vars and you may change it at your own risk.

 gsh.rc contains all user specific definitions